 Using a tool able to correlate these two sources, you can get the best of both worlds.
 One example would be integrating Git stats in the context of each individual sprint:

-If you’d like to check out a tool that can do just that, you might want to register for a free LinearB account.
+If you’d like to check out a tool that can do just that, you might want to get a demo of LinearB.
 Thanks for reading, and until next time.